otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/09-authentication-jwt-jsdoc-and-postman-documentation-generation.md

 ### middleware/authRoute.js

-In the root directory, create a new directory called `middleware`.
 In the `middleware` directory, create a new file called `authRoute.js`.
 In the `authRoute.js` file, add the following code:

 ```js
 import jwt from "jsonwebtoken";